 If you feel your investment account is being mismanaged you can report this to Financial Industry Regulatory Authority or ("FINRA").
 This self-regulatory organization or ("SRO") oversees brokerdealers and sets compliance rules by which they must act.
-FINRA is where customer complaints against...Read more »
+FINRA is where customer...Read more »

 If you have the name of the company you can simply go onto the SEC platform known as EDGAR and enter the name of the company or its ticker.
 This SEC platform will contain a trove of data on the company at issue.
 As for the broker there is no regulation that I am aware of that mandates a stock...Read more »